MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/source-from-multiple-vendors.md

 ## Define multisource policies

 Multisource policies let you establish the sourcing percentages for each vendor.
 You can create as many policies as you need to set up different percentage splits between different combinations of vendors.
-Later, you will assign a policy to each product as needed.
+Later, you'll assign a policy to each product as needed.
 Follow these steps to create a multisource policy:

 1. Go to **Procurement and sourcing \> Setup \> Policies \> Multisource policies**.
 1. Do one of the following steps:
     - To edit an existing policy, select it in the list pane and select **Edit** on the Action Pane.
-If the policy has **Active** set to *Yes*, then you must set this to *No* and save before you can edit it.
+If the policy has **Active** set to *Yes*, then you must set this option to *No* and save before you can edit or delete it.
 You can only deactivate and edit policies that aren't assigned to any products.
     - To create a new policy, select **New** on the Action Pane.
 1. Make the following settings in the header of your new or selected policy:
-    - **Name** – Enter a name for the policy (you can't edit this after the policy has been saved).
+    - **Name** – Enter a name for the policy (you can't edit this field after the policy has been saved).
     - **Description** – Enter a short description of the policy.
 1. Expand the **General** FastTab and make the following settings:
     - **Active** – Choose whether the policy should be active or not.
 Only active policies can be assigned to products.
 You can only edit or delete policies that were last saved while this option was set to *No*.
 You can't deactivate policies that are currently in use (assigned to one or more products for the current or a future period).